thefallentree/parity-clique/README.md

 This is an out of tree EIP225 (Clique Proof-of authority consensus engine) implementation for Parity.
 This implementation is mostly authorized by Yucong Sun, and there is some other changes pulled in from peoples noted in credits.
-It is also the software version in use in an Goerli authority node.
+It is also the software version in use in my active Goerli authority node.

 # What is included: